 This cross rib roast will keep in the fridge in an airtight container for up to 4 days, or sealed in a freezer friendly container for up to 2 months.

-Alternatively, your leftover cross rib can be thinly sliced and used in sandwiches (with half-sour pickles, obviously!)
+Alternatively, your leftover cross rib can be thinly sliced and used in sandwiches (made with dill pickle sourdough and homemade half-sour pickles, obviously!)
 Yum!

 In the oven: